 9b.
 Instructors in the program must have knowledge and expertise in the topics they teach and promote the appropriate role of the veterinary technician in the veterinary health care team.
 Instructional duties must not violate local, state, or federal laws regarding the practice of veterinary medicine.

 9c.
-The program director must be a licensed veterinarian or a credentialed veterinary technician who must* be a graduate of an AVMA-accredited program.
+The program director must be a licensed veterinarian or a credentialed veterinary technician who must be a graduate of an AVMA-accredited program.
 The program director must have the educational background and occupational experience appropriate to understand and fulfill program goals.
-The position of the program director should be full time with the institution. (*Compliance with "must" in 9c is expected by June 30, 2015; prior to June 30, 2015 programs should have credentialed veterinary technicians who are graduates of an AVMA-accredited program.
-Any new hire must be compliant with 9c as written.)
+The position of the program director should be full time with the institution.

 9d.
 The director must have the responsibility, authority, and support necessary to manage the program successfully.
 This shall be documented in a written job description that also shall clearly define the position of the director within the institutional hierarchy.
 The program director must be responsible for organizing continuous program review and development processes that assure program effectiveness.
 The program director's appointment must include sufficient time for administrative and teaching responsibilities as well as opportunities and support for professional development.

 9e.
-Each program must have a minimum equivalent of one full-time licensed veterinarian and a minimum equivalent of one full-time credentialed veterinary technician who must* be a graduate of an AVMA-accredited program. (*Compliance with "must" in 9e is expected by June 30, 2015; prior to June 30, 2015 programs should have credentialed veterinary technicians who are graduates of an AVMA-accredited program.
-Any new hire must be compliant with 9e as written.)
+Each program must have a minimum equivalent of one full-time licensed veterinarian and a minimum equivalent of one full-time credentialed veterinary technician who must be a graduate of an AVMA-accredited program.

 9f.
 Academic positions must offer sufficient compensation, incentives, and employment security to attract and retain qualified personnel in order to maintain program stability.
 Faculty and staff must have sufficient time for development and delivery of instruction, curriculum development, student evaluation, student advisement and counseling, and professional development.
+Programs should provide financial support for veterinary professional development activities.

 10b.
 The specific courses shall teach basic medical science, communication, critical thinking, decision-making, and clinical application skills.
 Integration of nursing, technical, and medical skills within the curriculum must use live animals.
 Whenever possible, animal nursing skills should be developed in a setting and under conditions that are a reflection of the manner in which graduates will use these skills.